call download fax letter pdf search x chevron

 The stipend will be granted for five years conditional on the continued satisfaction of all academic programme requirements.

-From the first year onwards doctoral students will receive EUR 1,820 for the period of 5 years.
+From the first year onwards doctoral students will receive up to EUR 2,340 for the period of 5 years.

 Furthermore Frankfurt School covers costs related to research, including conferences and overseas visits.